H.R. 979: AM Radio for Every Vehicle Act of 2025

 Why it matters

-The bill gives most automakers up to 2 years after the rule is issued to comply.
+The department gets 1 year to issue the rule.
+After that, most automakers would have no more than 2 years to comply.
 Smaller manufacturers that produced 40,000 or fewer vehicles for U.S. sale in 2022 would get at least 4 years.

 Before the rule kicks in, carmakers selling vehicles without AM would have to say so clearly on the label.
 They also could not charge a separate fee for AM access during that transition period.